-- 11. The complainant in substance alleges that the Municipal Court of Rahovec/Orahovac has stayed the proceedings concerning her claims for compensation for damage to her flat and its contents, and that as a result, these proceedings have not been concluded within a reasonable time, in breach of Article 6 § 1 of the European Convention on Human Rights (ECHR).
-She also complains that by the damage to her flat and its contents and by the refusal of the Municipal Court in Rahovec/Orahovac to decide her claim for damages, her right to property (Article 1 of Protocol No.1 to the ECHR) has been violated. - 12.
-The complainant further alleges that as a result of the burning down of her family car and the belongings inside it in October 1999, her right to property (Article 1 of Protocol No. 1 to the ECHR) has been violated.
+10. The complainant in substance alleges that the Municipal Court in Klinë/Klina has stayed the proceedings concerning his claims for compensation for damage to his property, and that as a result, these proceedings have not been concluded within a reasonable time, in breach of Article 6 § 1 of the European Convention on Human Rights (ECHR).

+11. He also complains that by damage to his property and by the refusal of the Municipal Court in Klinë/Klina to decide his claim for damages, his right to property (Article 1 of Protocol No.1 to the ECHR) has been violated.

-IV.THE LAW
+IV.
+THE LAW

-13. Before considering the case on its merits the Panel has to decide whether to accept the case, taking into consideration the admissibility criteria set out in Sections 1, 2 and 3 of UNMIK Regulation No. 2006/12 on the Establishment of the Human Rights Advisory Panel.
+12. Before considering the case on its merits the Panel has to decide whether to accept the case, taking into consideration the admissibility criteria set out in Sections 1, 2 and 3 of UNMIK Regulation No. 2006/12 on the Establishment of the Human Rights Advisory Panel.